RicardoGuimaraes1212125/ESINF_25-26_1212125/src/docs/USE01/USE01.md

 automatically store inventory using FEFO and/or FIFO logic, so that I can ensure the correct dispatch order and minimize product spoilage.

+### Introduction

+This user story defines the automatic unloading process of wagons into warehouse bays.
+The goal is to ensure accurate stock registration and proper product rotation using FEFO (First-Expired, First-Out) and FIFO (First-In, First-Out) principles.
+This automation minimizes manual errors, reduces waste, and maintains product traceability across warehouses.

 ### Acceptance Criteria